hitmands/angular-hitmands-auth/README.md

             fetch: '/api/v1/users/me'
         });

-    // Appends AUTH TOKEN to the headers for all http requests AuthServiceProvider.tokenizeHttp('MY-CUSTOM-HEADER-KEY');
+    // Append AUTH TOKEN to the headers for all http requests AuthServiceProvider.tokenizeHttp('MY-CUSTOM-HEADER-KEY');